aarron-lee/legion-go-tricks/README.md

 However, that being said, Linux is good enough to be a daily driver on the Legion Go.

 - Using a PS5 Dualsense Edge Controller Emulator, you get access to the entire LGO controller (including gyro) via steam input
-  - the entire controller works detached too
+  - the entire controller works detached too, gyros in the controller are also usable
-    - however gyro hardware is in the main body with the screen, so it won't really work detached
-- TDP control can be done either via Decky Plugin or steam-patch
+- TDP control can be done either via Decky Plugin or HHD (handheld daemon)
 - RGB control works via Decky Plugin or Steam Input + Dualsense emulation
 - suspend-resume works
 - all standard hardware (wifi, bluetooth, sound, etc) works